bbokorney/intro-to-maps/README.md

 }
 ```

-If we run this program we get the following output:
+If we run this program we get the following output.

 ```
 $ node user-comments/user-comments.js